 Turks and Caicos IS all about the beach, but having a nice pool is great for mixing it up.
 I LOVED the pool at our hotel (Bianca Sands, which is part of the Regent Grand Property).
 The pool was gorgeous AND (most importantly) it was HEATED.
 I don’t know about you, but I hate going to a resort and swimming in a cold pool with my kids for HOURS.

 The pool here was amazing and the temperature was perfect.
-My son spent hours swimming, practicing snorkeling and diving for treasures and hanging out with other kids from the resort.
+My son spent hours swimming, practicing snorkeling, diving for treasures, and hanging out with other kids from the resort.
 There are also two hot tubs which were great for relaxing at the end of the day.